Oct 07, 2025 |

 Selecting the right one-way video interview software is crucial for maximising efficiency and ensuring a smooth candidate experience.
 Here are features to prioritise:

-Focus on role-relevant skills and competencies.
-Use scenario-based or behavioural questions to get meaningful insights, e.g.,“Describe a challenging project you managed and how you ensured its success.”
+“Describe a challenging project you managed and how you ensured its success.”

-Implementing a one way video interview effectively requires thoughtful integration into your recruitment process.
+Implementing a one-way video interview effectively requires thoughtful integration into your recruitment process.
 When positioned correctly, it enhances efficiency, improves candidate experience, and provides actionable insights.

 One-way interviews for recruiters can be used at multiple stages: